DuPont de Nemours Q4 2024 Earnings Call Transcript

 Your next question comes from the line of Josh Spector from UBS Financial.
 Your line is open.

-Yeah, hi, good morning.
-I wanted to ask on the Industrials co guidance, but specifically on first-quarter versus the year.
-So in your first-quarter, it seems like you're guiding for low-single digit growth.
-You just did mid-single-digit growth in 4th-quarter and you have a pretty easy comp in first-quarter.
-So what am I missing about why that growth shouldn't be higher in first-quarter as it relates to the year.
+Yes.
+Hi, good morning.
+I wanted to ask on the Industrials Co guidance, but specifically on first quarter versus the year.
+So in your first quarter, it seems like you're guiding for low single digit growth.
+You just did mid single digit growth in fourth quarter and you have a pretty easy comp in first quarter.

 Lori Koch